ofekMula/Compiler_MiniJava/README.md

 ## Project Structure
-Our project Consists of four stages of the compilation process :
+Our project Consists of 3 stages of the compilation process :

 ### 1. Lexing & Parsing.
 Generates ASTs from textual representations of MiniJava programs.